jackyzha0/quartz/content/showcase.md

 ---
-title: "Showcase"
+title: "Quartz Showcase"
 ---

 Want to see what Quartz can do?
-Here are some cool community gardens :)
+Here are some cool community gardens:

 - [Quartz Documentation (this site!)](https://quartz.jzhao.xyz/)
 - [Jacky Zhao's Garden](https://jzhao.xyz/)